First order necessary conditions of optimality for the two dimensional Tidal dynamics system: Optimal Control Problem

 \subsection{The adjoint system}

-In order to establish Pontryagin's maximum principle, we need to find the adjoint system corresponding to \eqref{1}.
-Remember that optimal control is characterized via adjoint variable.
-In this subsection, we formally derive the adjoint system corresponding to the problem \eqref{1}.
+In order to establish the first order necessary conditions of optimality, we need to find the adjoint system corresponding to \eqref{a1}.
+Remember that the optimal control obtained in the Theorem \ref{optimal} can be characterized via adjoint variable.
+In this subsection, we formally derive the adjoint system corresponding to the problem \eqref{a1}.
 Let us first define